The Frick Pittsburgh offers a glimpse into the life of industrialist Henry Clay Frick and his family.

 Browse the Frick Art Museum which houses the collection of Helen Clay Frick, founder of the Frick Art & Historical Center and daughter of Henry Clay Frick.
 The museum displays work she collected, including French 18th-century painting and decorative arts and early Italian Renaissance paintings.
-Currently at the Museum is Undressed: A History of Fashion in Underwear, an edgy exhibition featuring more than 200 objects that tell the story of the ongoing evolution of underwear.
-The Frick is the only museum in North America where you can catch this blockbuster exhibition (now through January 7, 2018).
+The Frick always features amazing temporary exhibitions, often bringing once in a lifetime works to Pittsburgh.

 Walk through the Car & Carriage Museum and see the collection of historic carriages and automobiles dating back to the turn of the 20th century, including some of the first horseless carriages.
 From Frick's 1914 Rolls Royce Silver Ghost touring car to Howard Heinz's 1898 Panhard (reputed to be the first car in Pittsburgh), the vehicles are in pristine condition and include placards with details about each one.